pikdum/blog/content/posts/thistle-tea/index.md

 ![](20240619_00h41m11s_grim.avif)

-Having mobs standing in place was a bit boring, so I wanted them to move around.
+Having mobs standing in place was a bit boring and I wanted them to move around.
-Turns out this is pretty complicated, and I'll actually have to read the maps so mobs stay on the ground properly.
+Turns out this is pretty complicated and I'll actually have to use the map files so mobs stay on the ground properly.
-There are a few projects for this, but all a bit difficult to include in an Elixir project.
+There are a few projects for this, all a bit difficult to include in an Elixir project.
-I'm thinking I'll look into RPC, but there's a chance that might not be performant enough.
+I'm thinking RPC could work, not sure if it'll be performant enough or not though.

-The standard update object packet can be used for mob movement here, but it looks like there might be some more specialized packets to look into later too.
+The standard update object packet can be used for mob movement here, but there might be some more specialized packets to look into later too.

-Without the map data, I couldn't really get the server movement to line up with what happened in the client.
+Without the map data, I couldn't get the server movement to line up with what happened in the client.
 So, I settled with getting mobs to spin at random speeds.

 {{<video src="./2024-06-19 18-21-02-[00.00.799-00.02.699]-audio.webm">}}